 Yet, with the right frame of mind and positive outcome, it doesn’t have to have a long-term emotional impact on your kids.

-Younger children may refer to the marital house as ‘home’ and that may be hard on the other parent.
-Remember it takes time to adjust to any new situation.
-One family decided to call dad to come to mom’s new house on the first night to tuck the children in because they were missing ‘home’.
+Younger children may refer to the marital house as ‘home,’ and that may be hard on the other parent.
+Remember, it takes time to adjust to any new situation.
+One family decided to call dad to come to mom’s new house on the first night to tuck the children in because they were missing ‘home.’
 Mom talked about how putting their needs ahead of her ego really allowed her to put her children first (“I feel like they need dad right now because this is so new rather than I want them to like my new house and they need to get used to it”).
-And sure enough, before long they did, in fact, adjust to the new situation.
+And sure enough, before long, they did adjust to the new situation.

 How can you help your children through this difficult but important transition to their new living situation?